LucilaMorales/evolutionary_genomics_course/README.md

 DAY 1

-Theory - Fundamentals and Techniques of Short Read Preprocessing and Mapping:
+Fundamentals and Techniques of Short Read Preprocessing and Mapping:
 Introduction to read preprocessing
 Sequence mapping
 Masking duplicates and repetitive regions
 Generation of BAM, VCF, and FASTA files
 Brief introduction to Indel detection

-Practical Session - Short Read Preprocessing and Mapping:
+Short Read Preprocessing and Mapping:
 Introduction to read preprocessing
 Sequence mapping
 Masking duplicates and repetitive regions